Here's the OFFICIAL stuff about me:

 Because I was so quiet and shy, I was often tormented by other children, including one horrible young man in sixth grade who kept taunting me about the mole under my arm.
 I'm sure most of us have memories like that, right?
 Painful things that might sound ridiculous, even laughable, as adults, but can linger in the subconscious.
 And if many of us were honest, we've had experiences that are much worse than minor bullying. . .things that sometimes continue into adulthood.

-I'm so thankful that God turned all the painful things in my life around for good.
+I'm so thankful that God delivered me and turned the painful things in my life around for good.
 My experiences, big or small, painful and otherwise, made me who I am today, and for that I'm grateful.
 And as an author, I have the perfect use for my memories, good and bad: fodder for my books.

 Presently, I live in Maryland with my hubby and a dog named Jack.
 We're in country-ish 'burbs, miles west of Baltimore, an area that's growing and changing from farm fields to suburban sprawl.
 While I love my home, I'm a country girl.
 I'd prefer to live in the middle of nowhere, surrounded by trees.
 Lots and lots of trees.
 Acres of trees where I can't see anyone, and they can't see me.
 Yes, I like my privacy.